 “challenging behavior occurs when the demands and expectations being placed on a kid exceed the kid’s capacity to respond adaptively…and that some kids are lacking the skills to handle certain demands and expectations.

 So the emphasis of the model isn’t on kids’ challenging behavior, which is just the manner in which they’re expressing the fact that there are expectations they’re having difficulty meeting.
 Nor does the model focus on psychiatric diagnoses, which are simply categories of challenging behaviors.

 Rather the model focuses on identifying the skills a kid is lacking and the expectations they’re having difficulty meeting.

 Then the goal is to help them solve those problems…“

 Some strategies I’ve suggested in the past

 Each of these will have a different effect and may be useful for multiple reasons or issues.
-They aim to teach specific skills that I find are commonly needed for kids who aren’t like their peers.

 - Proprioception check-in activities – heavy work, spinning, rough and tumble, balancing, climbing.